jsonia/Operating-Systems/lab4/README.md

 # Hey!
 I'm Filing Here

-One line description of this code.
+This assignment is about building ext2 file system

 ## Building

-Explain briefly how to build your program.
+`make` command is used to build the file system

 ## Running

+`make` compile the executable \
+` ./ext2-create` run the executable to create cs111-base.img \
+`dumpe2fs cs111-base.img` dumps the filesystem information to help debug \
+`fsck.ext2 cs111-base.img` this will check that  filesystem is correct \
+ `mkdir mnt` create a directory to mnt  filesystem to \
+`sudo mount -o loop cs111-base.img mnt` mount your filesystem , loop lets us use a file \

-Show how to compile, mount, and example output of `ls -ain` your mounted filesystem. \
+example output of `ls -ain`  mounted filesystem. \
 total 7 \
      2 drwxr-xr-x 3    0    0 1024 Jun  3 05:44 .  \
 942318 drwxr-xr-x 3 1000 1000 4096 Jun  3 05:44 ..  \